 Those musty smells in your basement could point to a hidden culprit behind your chronic health problems: mold.

 Mold is a fungus found both outdoors and indoors.
-When certain types grow inside your home or workplace, you may develop mold toxicity.
+When certain types grow inside your home or workplace, you may develop mold-related illness.